-Fields Description Username Specifies the username of registered UM administrator.
+UsernameSpecifies the username of registered UM administrator.Email AddressSpecifies the email ID of the registered UM administrator.StatusIndicates whether UM admin is currently logged in.ActionEnables the UM admins to delete other UM administrators registered on the UM node.
+Fields Description Status Indicates whether UM admin is currently logged in.
+Username Specifies the username of registered UM administrator.
 Email Address Specifies the email ID of the registered UM administrator.
+Action Enables the UM admins to delete other UM administrators registered on the UM node.
 Status Indicates whether UM admin is currently logged in.
 Action Enables the UM admins to delete other UM administrators registered on the UM node.